vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 - you can add localizations for your plugin if you want to support multiple languages
 - you can make your plugin discoverable in the Vue UI search

 All the logic connected to Vue UI should be placed to `ui.js` file in the root folder or in the `ui/index.js`.
-The file should export a function which gets the api object as argument:
+The file should export a function which gets the api object as an argument:

 ```js
 module.exports = api => {